boulder universal zero waste ordinance

-All single-family homeowners subscribe to waste hauling services by June 2016;
+All single-family homeowners subscribe to waste hauling services;

-All property managers provide adequate trash, recycling and composting service to their tenants and occupants;
+All property owners (commercial and residential, including multi-family complexes and HOAs) provide adequate trash, recycling and composting service to their tenants and occupants;

-All businesses separate recyclables and compostables from the trash; providing properly placed containers and signage to facilitate the collection of recyclables and compostables;
+All businesses separate recyclables and compostables from the trash; providing properly placed containers and signs to facilitate the collection of recyclables and compostables;

-All special events in Boulder provide both recycling and composting collection;
+All special events in Boulder provide both recycling and compost collection;

-A “six-day review” special trash collection period in August for student move-in begin to also include a requirement for twice per week recycling collection; and
+A “six-day review” special trash collection period in August for student move-in/move-out including requirements for daily trash and at least twice per week recycling collection; and